The Visual Iconicity Challenge: Evaluating Vision-Language Models on Sign Language Form-Meaning Mapping: Interaction of Iconicity, Transparency, and Phonology

-We hypothesise that models with stronger phonological form predictions are better at rating graded iconicity, as both require grounding in structured bodily properties.
-Indeed, as shown in Figure~\ref{fig:p5}, models with higher phonological form accuracies, such as Gemma-3, GPT-5, and Gemini 2.5, also achieve closer alignment with human iconicity ratings.
-Conversely, models with weaker phonological representations (e.g., smaller Qwen variants) show both lower accuracy on phonological features and less consistent treatment of iconicity.
-This pattern suggests that sensitivity to phonological form and to form–meaning mappings are not independent, but may partly co-develop \cite{emmorey2014iconicity}.
+We hypothesise that models with stronger phonological form predictions are better at both rating graded iconicity and inferring sign meaning, as all three tasks require grounding in structured bodily properties.

+\paragraph{Phonology $\leftrightarrow$ Iconicity.} As shown in Figure~\ref{fig:p5}, models with higher phonological form accuracies, such as Gemini~3.1~Pro, Gemini~3~Flash, GPT-5.4, GPT-5, and Gemini~2.5~Pro, also achieve closer alignment with human iconicity ratings.
+Conversely, models with weaker phonological representations (e.g., smaller Qwen and LLaVA variants) show both lower accuracy on phonological features and less consistent treatment of iconicity.
+Across all 17 models, mean phonological accuracy correlates strongly with iconicity $\rho$ ($\rho = .769$, $p < .001$), suggesting that sensitivity to phonological form and to form--meaning mappings are not independent, but may sign language co-develop \cite{emmorey2014iconicity}.

+\paragraph{Phonology $\leftrightarrow$ Transparency.} Mean phonological accuracy correlates strongly with transparency accuracy (96-opt: $\rho = .898$; 10-opt: $\rho = .913$; both $p < .001$), indicating that explicit form encoding substantially supports meaning inference regardless of whether the decision space is constrained.
+Together with the phonology--iconicity link above, our three tasks operationalise complementary aspects of form--meaning mapping: phonological perception of bodily structure, analogical inference from form to concept (transparency), and graded sensitivity to resemblance (iconicity).

-From a cognitive perspective, this link mirrors the human case: iconicity is tied to phonological awareness in sign language because mapping form features onto conceptual structure requires attending to both form and meaning simultaneously.
-Yet, unlike humans, models systematically overrate object-based iconicity (see Figure~\ref{fig:iconicity_type}), showing that their phonological sensitivity alone does not reproduce embodied biases.
-In other words, while better phonology helps models approximate human iconicity ratings in general, it does not prevent them from favouring visually simpler object correspondences over dynamic action mappings.
+This link mirrors the human case, where iconicity is tied to phonological awareness because mapping form features onto conceptual structure requires attending to form and meaning simultaneously.
+Yet models systematically overrate object-based iconicity (Figure~\ref{fig:iconicity_type}), so phonological sensitivity alone does not yield the human action-based preference.